j-c-cook/Cython-Wrapped-Cpp/README.md

 ## References ##
 - <a href="http://docs.cython.org/en/latest/src/userguide/wrapping_CPlusPlus.html">Cython Documentation</a>
-- <a href="https://gist.github.com/thorsummoner/e0b62f4e4b2d90292fc5b7493be93a25">Example by thorsummoner and aferust</a>
+- <a href="https://gist.github.com/thorsummoner/e0b62f4e4b2d90292fc5b7493be93a25">thorsummoner and aferust</a> - Minimal example calling a C++ class from Python
-- <a href="https://github.com/AshleySetter/HowToPackageCythonAndCppFuncs">Example by Ashley Setter</a>
+- <a href="https://github.com/AshleySetter/HowToPackageCythonAndCppFuncs">Ashley Setter</a> - Packaging Python with Cython